FocusMediaGroup/BookedScheduler/doc/README.md

 ## Working on the projekt
 The `develop` branch contains the most current working code of the Project and should be considered beta.
-The `master` branch is the most current stable release of FMGScheduler.
+The `master` branch is the most current stable release of HSP.
 You can automatically keep your fork up to date with the [pull GitHub App](https://github.com/apps/pull). which will sync the `master` (hardreset) and `develop` (rebase) branches for you.
 Please commit bugfixes / features to a new branch prefixed `bugfix-`, `feature-` so they can be looked over, and pull requested to the `develop` branch and will eventually end up in a release on `master`.